jarcher-sdev-classes/sdev333_arrayds/README.md

 ## Requirements
 This section describes hard requirements for the assignment.
 Any deviation from these requirements will result in an assignment not being accepted.
 So please be aware.
 - You may not use any preexisting classes from Java's Collections framework.
 - You may not use the Arrays or Collections class as part of your implementation.
-This includes methods such as Arrays.copy(), Arrays.fill(), Arrays.sort(), Collection.sort(), etc.
+This includes methods such as:
+    - Arrays.copy()
+    - Arrays.fill()
+    - Arrays.sort()
+    - Collection.sort()
+    - ...